-A certain amount of hair loss is normal in both males and females.
+A certain amount of hair loss is natural in both males and females.
 On average, a person loses between 50 and 100 hairs a day.

 The hair sheds as part of its natural cycle, which means that seeing hairs in the shower or on a hairbrush is not usually a cause for concern.